Japan's PM calls for high-level talks with China

 Japan, it said, should "stop using empty slogans about so-called dialogue to gloss over disagreements".

-Earlier on Friday, the defence ministry in Tokyo issued a policy report repeating Japanese concerns about China's military build-up and its activities near the islands.
+Earlier on Friday, the defense ministry in Tokyo issued a policy report repeating Japanese concerns about China's military build-up and its activities near the islands.

-China's Foreign Ministry said it hoped Japan would respect the concerns of neighbouring countries and "take the path of peaceful development and not artificially create and exaggerate tensions".
+China's Foreign Ministry said it hoped Japan would respect the concerns of neighboring countries and "take the path of peaceful development and not artificially create and exaggerate tensions".

 In his remarks, Abe also said that ties between Asia's two biggest economies were vital.
 Both, he said, benefitted from strong economic ties.